 But if you're talking out your thoughts on an issue in your marriage with a friend or family member and they start definitively telling you what you should or shouldn't do or say, remember that it's your relationship, not theirs.
 This is not to say their opinions are without value; it just means that you have to maintain the understanding that their views are just that - their opinions, not facts.

-If this tends to happen when the topic comes up, it is helpful to establish some boundaries, so they'll know that they spoke out of turn.
+If this tends to happen when the topic comes up, it is helpful to establish some boundaries to know that they spoke out of turn.
 Perhaps you need to state outright that you aren't looking for answers, but just support and the opportunity to be heard and have your emotions validated.

 Nobody else can solve problems in your relationship at the end of the day except you and your partner.
-All the complaining and analysis in the world won't help if you're not willing to discuss the same issues with your significant other.
+All the complaining and analysis in the world won't help if you're unwilling to discuss the same issues with your significant other.